Rosenstrasse protest: Context

 Nazi propaganda stating "Whoever wears this sign is an enemy of our people" - thousands of Jews in non-privileged mixed marriages wore this star of David.

-From the onset of his power, Hitler dedicated himself fully to accomplishing his idea of the ideal government.
+From the onset of his power, Adolf Hitler dedicated himself fully to accomplishing his idea of the ideal government.
 In his eyes, a model government drew "conscious consent" from its strength in three pillars of authority.
 In Mein Kampf, he asserts that a government who has mastered popularity, force, and social tradition "may be regarded as unshakeable".
 Social acceptance was integral to the Nazi party's continued power.
 Before beginning to deport Jews as a part of the Final Solution, the regime "made a trial deportation of German Jews" and "had their German neighbors studied attentively" who, in a win for the regime, "had hardly noticed" their missing neighbors.

 Many non-Jewish Germans also willingly condemned Jews to the Gestapo, the Nazi secret police, often for very little personal gain.
 It was partially an "environment of terror" pushing Germans to self-police; however, a large number of Germans "went well beyond what... survival demanded to assist the regime."
 Laws against relationships between non-Jews and Jews implemented by the regime were precedented by reports made by citizens of what they considered to be antisocial or deviant behavior.
-In 1935, following a slew of reports to the Gestapo in July, the Nuremberg Race Laws "exclude[d] German Jews from Reich citizenship and prohibit[ed] them from marrying or having sexual relations with persons of “German or German-related blood” at any point in the future.
+In 1935, following a slew of reports to the Gestapo in July, the Nuremberg Race Laws "exclude[d] German Jews from Reich citizenship and prohibit[ed] them from marrying or having sexual relations with persons of 'German or German-related blood' at any point in the future.
 The Nuremberg Laws, aimed at preventing further racial mixing, did not dissolve existing marriages "in deference to the social and religious sanctity and privacy of marriage."

 By December 1942, 27,744 intermarried Jews were registered in Germany.
 Initially, non-Jewish women married more Jewish people than their male counterparts.
 After the consolidation of power under Hitler, more non-Jewish men had divorced their partners than women, so the majority of intermarried relationships were between a non-Jewish wife and her Jewish husband.
 These women had long faced social and societal pressure from their communities to divorce their husbands long before the Holocaust.
 Therefore, when the campaign against their husbands began, non-Jewish women married to Jewish men were already resistant to the outward pressure.
 As they encountered many Jews in their day-to-day lives, non-Jewish women were not susceptible to "propaganda's abstract evil depictions", causing the regime to turn to force.

 In Berlin, the majority of Jews spared from deportation were those in intermarried relationships or those working in armaments factories.
 Since 1933, these intermarriages were seen by the Nazis as their "certain victims", and the regime tried with all its might to get rid of them.
 However, these intermarried Jews were woven tightly into their communities, and the regime, cautious of "antagonizing non-Jewish Germans and injuring public morale", had indefinitely delayed their deportation (and likely murder).